Jacklu0831/UpSampler/README.md

 > Decreasing batch size, decreasing image sizes, uploading files from my local device, write outputs and models directly to Drive every few epochs, and having [a continue training file](#File-Tree) with saved models (see files section for more details).

 This is one of the most problematic project and I ended up learning a lot more about using Cloud Computing in general and obtained great results.
-After decreasing the image size and the training size to 2500 images (train + test), the provided T4 GPU ran at 4+ min/epoch and the total training time was more than a week for each model (2500 epochs).
+After decreasing the image size and the dataset size to 2500 images (2000 train + 500 test), the provided T4 GPU ran at 4+ min/epoch and the total training time was more than a week for each model (2500 epochs).

 **Loss Analysis**

+The functions for parsing `CelebA_loss.txt` and `COCO_loss.txt` from `loss` is in `utils.py`.
+I observed these files to ensure that neither the generator nor the discriminator is dominating the game (having loss too close to 0).
+Sorry about the font size.
+The green one is `adversarial loss * 0.001`, the orange one is `content loss`, and the blue one is the `perceptual loss`.

-<p align="center">Loss of Model A (COCO dataset)</p>
+<p align="center"><b>Loss of Model A (COCO dataset)</b></p>
 <p align="center"><image src="assets/COCO_loss.jpg"></image></p>
 <pre>     _________________________________________________________/           \__________________________
-    /                                 Expand epoch 1500 to 1750 (sorry about the font size)          \
+    /                                                 Expand epoch 1500 to 1750                      \
 </pre>
 <p align="center"><image src="assets/COCO_loss_zoomed.jpg"></image></p>

-<p align="center">Loss of Model B (CelebA dataset)</p>
+<p align="center"><b>Loss of Model B (CelebA dataset)</b></p>
 <p align="center"><image src="assets/CelebA_loss.jpg"></image></p>
 <pre>     _________________________________________________________/           \__________________________
     /                                                 Expand epoch 1500 to 1750                      \
 </pre>
 <p align="center"><image src="assets/CelebA_loss_zoomed.jpg"></image></p>

+When the figures above were plotted with matplotlib, I was first disappointed as there seemed to be no decrease of content/generator loss beyond epoch 500 and it did not look like the generator and discriminator were struggling against each other like [this one](https://github.com/Jacklu0831/GAN-Projects/blob/master/3_CycleGAN_Seasons/CycleGAN.ipynb)).
+However, when I zoomed into smaller segments of the graph, it became clear that the height of initial content loss made the continuously decreasing content loss and the struggles between content loss and adversarial loss too small to see.

-The script for parsing `face_loss.txt` and `coco_loss.txt` is inside `utils.py`.
-I carefully observed the losses to ensure that neither the generator nor the discriminator is dominating the game.
-The generator loss steadily dereased throughout the 2500 epochs for both models trained on COCO and CelebA.
-Indicating that gradient descent is not overshooting and the the model weights are moving toward the Nash equilibrium.
+The content loss steadily decreased throughout the 2500 epochs for both models trained on COCO and CelebA.
+Indicating that gradient descent is not overshooting and the model weights are moving toward the Nash equilibrium (content loss of ~0 and discriminator can only have 50% guessing chance).
 However, tuning hyperparameter was hard since each try forfeits days of training progress.
-[This blog](https://www.google.com/search?q=why+is+gan+hard+to+train&oq=why+is+gan+hard&aqs=chrome.0.69i59j69i60j69i57j0.1837j0j1&sourceid=chrome&ie=UTF-8) explains why GAN is harder to train than most other neural architectures.
+[This blog](https://www.google.com/search?q=why+is+gan+hard+to+train&oq=why+is+gan+hard&aqs=chrome.0.69i59j69i60j69i57j0.1837j0j1&sourceid=chrome&ie=UTF-8) also explains why GAN is harder to train than most other neural architectures.

+One more thing to notice is that the content loss of Model A was consistently approximately 2x of Model B. This can be explained by the high variety of COCO dataset content making it very hard for the model to optimize its losses.

 ### Stage 4 - Performance Analysis

 **Model A (Trained on COCO)**

-I trained the first model on the COCO dataset and quickly noticed the issue of it performing atrociously with details in images due to 44x44 image not capturing enough texture and perceptual details (fur, patterns, etc).
-Since human face is the most complex feature that can appear in a picture, Model A's performance on it is often absolutely atrocious.
-Since I already wanted to investigate whether how the variance of dataset affect a model's performance, I chose to train my second model completely on faces with the CelebA dataset to observe just how much I can push the generator to extract the complex feature of human face packed inside a 44x44 image.
-Below is a side by side comparison between the same model's performance on images with different complexity.
+I trained the Model A on the COCO dataset and quickly noticed the issue of it performing atrociously with details in images due to 44x44 image not capturing enough texture and perceptual details (fur, patterns, etc).
+Due to the fact that Human face is the most complex feature that can appear in a picture, Model A's performance on it is often absolutely atrocious.
+Since I already wanted to investigate whether how the variance of dataset affect a model's performance, I chose to train my second model completely on faces with the CelebA dataset to observe just how much I can push the generator to extract the complex features of human face packed inside a 44x44 image.

-[insert side by side comparison between details and non-details]
+Image with Details:
+<image src="assets/COCO_results/1.jpg"></image>

+Image with no details:
+<image src="assets/COCO_results/1.jpg"></image>

 **Model B (Trained on CelebA)**

-The model that is trained only face images were able to produce perceptually great faces by the 500th epoch.
-However, it struggled with the most detailed and a very important feature of human face - eyes.
-Since the downsized images compress eyes into only few black pixels, reconstructing the eyes of people was impossible even for humans.
-Gradually, the generator learned what eyes look like and "drew" them onto the black pixels.
-Since eyes are actually very important for recognizing a face, I continuously trained the model and observed a gradual improvement in the generator's ability in reconstructing/creating the eyes of people.
-Additionally, teeth gaps, heavy makeup, and creases have also been lost in when the HR images were downsized.
+Model B was trained with only facial images and it already started producing realistic human faces by the 500th epoch thanks to the low variance of training content.
+However, it struggled with the most detailed but a very important feature of human face - the eyes.
+Since the downsized images compressed eyes into just few black pixels, reconstructing the eyes of people was virtually impossible.
+Gradually, the generator learned what eyes look like and "drew" them onto the black pixels, just like we would have dealt with this problem.
+Since the eyes are actually very important for recognizing a face, I continuously trained the model and observed a gradual improvement in the generator's ability in reconstructing/creating the eyes of people.

-[insert face images]
+<image src="assets/CelebA_results/2.jpg"></image>

-The struggles with details can be traced back to not having more powerful hardware for processing bigger images and bicubic interpolation not being the optimal downsampling method for retaining perceptual information.
+Additionally, teeth gaps, heavy makeup, and creases have also been lost in when the HR images were downsized and caused similar troubles for the model.
+The struggles with these details can be traced back to not having more powerful hardware for processing bigger images and bicubic interpolation not being the optimal downsampling method for retaining perceptual information.

-- Performance Comparison between Bicubic, Model A, and Model B
+**Performance Comparison between Bicubic Upsampling, Model A, and Model B**

-> If I train model A with a variety of objects and model B with only one category/type of images (dataset with narrower domain), say cats.
-Would B perform better than A on cat images or is SRGAN only about recognizing small textures and edges as detailed as possible?
+> If I train model 1 with a variety of image contents and model 2 with only one category/type of images (dataset with narrower domain), say cats.
+Would model 2 perform better than model 1 on cat images or is SRGAN only about recognizing small textures and edges as detailed as possible?

 I asked this question on Quora and received no response :( and only later found out about [this paper](https://arxiv.org/abs/1903.09922), so I clarified my own question through experimentation.
-In the paper just mentioned, the researchers trained models on different categories of images (face, dining room, tower) to demonstrate that each model performs best on the category of images they were trained on with FID as the evaluation metric.
-However, my question was when model A gets trained on images with high variance (COCO) and model B gets trained with images in a narrower domain (CelebA), is there a performance difference between A and B evaluated on the images from the narrower domain.
+In the paper just mentioned, the researchers trained models on different categories of images (face, dining room, tower) to demonstrate that each model performs best on the category of images they were trained on with FID (Fréchet inception distance) as the evaluation metric.
+However, my question was not about training on different domains of image contents, but about training on a wide range of content vs. a narrow range of content (note that COCO dataset does contain many pictures of human faces).

+My investigation for this stage of the project can be simply put as:
+> If model A gets trained on images with a variety of contents (COCO) and model B gets trained with images in a specific domain of images (CelebA), how significant is the performance difference between A and B when evaluated on the images that model B was trained on?

-Therefore, I trained two models with the same configuration separately on the COCO dataset and the CelebA dataset for the same number of epochs, this was done to investigate how training SRGAN on a narrow domain of images (faces) improve its performance on the domain of images that it was trained on.
-I also used FID to evaluate my models.
+Therefore, I trained two models with the same configuration separately on the COCO dataset and the CelebA dataset for the same number of epochs, then used FID to evaluate my models.
+FID one of the most popular way to measure the performance of GAN and it compares the statistic of generated samples to real samples using the activations of an Inception-v3 network ([details](https://nealjean.com/ml/frechet-inception-distance/)).
+The actual math is not too bad as long as you know what matrix trace is.
+Since it is a "distance" measurement (multi-gaussian) between two images, **lower FID indicates better performance and vice versa**.
+Below is its formula.

-[insert stuff about FID]
-[insert coco vs face]
+<image src="assets/FID.png"></image>

+To measure the performance between bicubic upsampling (traditional method), model A, and model B on CelebA (the face images) test dataset (500 images), I first used the Pillow bicubic interpolation function and the two generators from both models to obtain three sets of super resolution images, then used the FID implementation **[from tsc2017](https://github.com/tsc2017/Frechet-Inception-Distance)** to measure their individual scores against the ground truth images to produce the bar graph below.

+<image src="assets/performance.jpg"></image>

+The first thing to see here is that what a surprise, deep learning won against the traditional method.
+As could be seen among the [results](#Results), bicubic upsampling greatly smoothens the image by fitting the image with cubic splines, causing its output to be very blurry.
+Using a less model-based approach, the SRGAN networks let neurons in each layer learn the images and thus provide more flexibility when mapping the low resolution images to super resolution.

+The second thing to notice is that model B, purely trained on CelebA images, achieved 37% better on the CelebA images than model A, which is trained on a variety of images with human faces only constituting a portion of them.
+This shows that dataset indeed matters and upsampling images is not a task that could be simply done by recognizing edges.
+However, judging by the difference between the FID score of bicubic and model A results, it is clear that model A was still able to achieve almost 5 times better the performance than the traditional approach, which further demonstrates the power of neural networks.

+Despite not having the best hardware, I am quite content with the quality of results my models gave me and about the fact that I was able to demonstrate everything I wanted with them.
+However, it is still important to keep in mind that the models would perform much better with more training epochs and images that are big enough to contain the information for reconstructing details like eyes or creases.
+Take a look at the [original paper](https://arxiv.org/abs/1609.04802) to see how impressive it could become.

+Side note
-Final note: Despite that Model B was able to perform much better on the CelebA testing set than Model A was able to perform on anything specific.
+> Despite that Model B was able to perform significantly better on the CelebA testing set than Model A was able to perform on anything specific.
 Model A was able to generalize into a much wider range of image contents and perform better on all of them.
 In addition, the FID measures showed that it was able to perform much better than bicubic upsampling even on the face images.

 ---

 ## Results
-Below are some test results from both COCO and CelebA datasets.
+Below are some test results from both the COCO and the CelebA datasets.
 A few were included in previous sections and more can be found in the `results` dir.
 Go to [this section](#Try-it-Yourself) to try your own images.

 ### COCO
 <pre>    Low-Res               Bicubic        Super-Res (Model A)  Super-Res (Model B)     High-Res GT </pre>